WeiHao97/drift-detection/README.md

 . venv/bin/activate
 pip install -r requirements.txt
 ```
-To run a streaming simulation with the Amazon domain as the source domain, invoke:
+To run a streaming simulation on the office dataset (without online training), invoke the following:

-`python3 amazon_ref.py`
+`python3 office_simulator.py <path to reference samples> <path to first set of target samples> <path to second set of target samples> <trained model> <test set filenames for reference distribution>`